Sense of Place Training

 Suitable for educators across subjects, grade levels, and locations, including:

-Learn how to weave personal, historical, and community stories into your lesson plans, making learning more relatable and memorable.
+Weave personal, historical, and community stories into lesson plans to make learning more relatable and memorable.

 ✔︎ Creative Expression as a Learning Tool